evennia/evennia/docs/2.x/_sources/Components/Locks.md.txt

     - `examine` - who may examine this object's properties.
    - `delete` - who may delete the object.
    - `edit` - who may edit properties and attributes of the object.
    - `view` - if the `look` command will display/list this object in descriptions and if you will be able to see its description.
 Note that if you target it specifically by name, the system will still find it, just not be able to look at it.
 See `search` lock to completely hide the item.
    - `search` - this controls if the object can be found with the `DefaultObject.search` method (usually referred to with `caller.search` in Commands).
 This is how to create entirely 'undetectable' in-game objects.
 If not setting this lock explicitly, all objects are assumed searchable.
-    Note that if you are aiming to make some _permanently invisible game system, using a [Script](./Scripts.md) is a better bet.
    - `get`- who may pick up the object and carry it around.
    - `puppet` - who may "become" this object and control it as their "character".
    - `attrcreate` - who may create new attributes on the object (default True)